|Stem and Bulb Nematode||Classification||Hosts|

 |Nematode is 1.0-1.3 mm long.

-Stylet very short.
+Stylet very short and delicate.

 Glandular region of esophagus abutting intestine.